Medicated For Your Protection

 1.3 Need for Comprehensive Treatment Program

 STRATTERA is indicated as an integral part of a total treatment program for ADHD that may include other measures (psychological, educational, social) for patients with this syndrome.
 Drug treatment may not be indicated for all patients with this syndrome.
 Drug treatment is not intended for use in the patient who exhibits symptoms secondary to environmental factors and/or other primary psychiatric disorders, including psychosis.
 Appropriate educational placement is essential in children and adolescents with this diagnosis and psychosocial intervention is often helpful.
-When remedial measures alone are insufficient, the decision to prescribe drug treatment medication will depend upon the physician’s assessment of the chronicity and severity of the patient’s symptoms. --Strattera PI sheet
+When remedial measures alone are insufficient, the decision to prescribe drug treatment medication will depend upon the physician’s assessment of the chronicity and severity of the patient’s symptoms. --Strattera Full US PI sheet

 Sort of how you’re supposed to eat less and better, and exercise more in order to lose weight; and if those aren’t enough then take medication as well.
 Even the sometimes-dangerous snake oil they sell on TV tells you to eat less and exercise more in order to make the stuff work.